 So what does self comfort look like?
 It varies person to person, and problem to problem.
 It could look like spending a few minutes in meditation, journaling, yelling into a pillow, discussing your feelings with your friends and family (however uncomfortable or awkward this may be) or writing down a few truths about yourself and your life on a piece of paper.

-Self comfort is anything that gets you in touch with yourself and your feelings, in order to properly address them and learn to soothe yourself.
+Ultimately, self comfort is anything that gets you in touch with yourself and your feelings, so that you can properly address them and learn to soothe yourself.
 After I speak to a loved one about my worries, I like to do a guided meditation to break up the physical jitters or tension I might be feeling in my body.
 This 1-2 punch is my own personal protocol for self comfort.
 Do you know what yours looks like?

 Often, the practice of self comfort will get your more in touch with how to name your emotions.
 We tend to think that what is bothering us in moments of stress is very obvious.
 But often, feelings of stress and overwhelm are only the surface manifestation of something more deep and fundamental to our being.
 Self comfort helps us figure out what these feelings are, so that we can release them and feel lighter and happier in the long run.